real-numbers/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10765 10766
 ```
-Slight change to the median steps per day.
+Tiny change to the median steps per day.

 4. The maximums

 ```r